-Following Britain's exit from the EU, and assuming that the new GPSR is not replicated in the UK during its own review of its product safety regime before it comes into force in the EU, companies selling products on both the UK and EU markets could find themselves in the difficult position of being required to comply with two (different) sets of requirements.
+Following Britain's exit from the EU, and assuming that the new GPSR is not replicated in the UK during its own review of its product safety regime, companies selling products on both the UK and EU markets could find themselves having to comply with two (different) sets of requirements.

 Every company involved in the sale of products to the EU market must now ensure they are prepared for this new era of product safety in the EU.
 For further information on these developments and how they may affect your business, please do not hesitate to get in touch with any member of our team.
-General Product Safety Regulation: A new era of product safety for the EU Contacts